 If by chance we did puncture one of the Expeditions, AIRE includes a field repair kit.
 Simply patch the bladder and sew up the hull with the included needle and thread.

+We were surely the first self-supported fat bike packraft trip the river has ever seen.
 Not to mention one of the first trips in these pre-production boats.
 Imagine the access possibilities of a very capable whitewater river runner that packs smaller than a four-slice toaster or can be rolled to strap to your handlebars.
 Endless.